 However, when it comes to losing weight, there is more to success than the number on the scale.
 Sometimes weight fluctuations can make you feel off course, even though you are doing everything right.

 As perfect as the calorie model appears on paper, it doesn’t always work perfectly in practice.
 There are many things that can interfere with this basic principle, like changes in water weight, hormones, stress, sleep, and human error.

-We like to imagine our weight loss path as a straight line, but in actuality it looks more like a series of wins and fails that trend towards a desired outcome.
+We like to imagine our weight loss path as a straight line, but in actuality, it looks more like a series of wins and fails that trend towards a desired outcome.

 When the results don't come right away, or worse, the scale shows weight gain, it can be super discouraging.
-Knowing what to expect and how to tell if your hard work is paying off is a huge part of keeping you moving towards your end goal.
+Knowing what to expect and how to tell if your hard work is paying off is a huge part of keeping you moving toward your end goal.